Necrolesian/morrowind-mod-list/list.md

 The "additions" download linked above provides yet three more splash screens, higher quality versions of three cut vanilla splash screens done in the same style.
 They fit in very well.

-Alternative: If you prefer a more "pure vanilla" look, there's a mod called [Unstretched Splash Screens](https://www.nexusmods.com/morrowind/mods/45800), which is just the vanilla splash screens (plus a few cut ones) with black bars on the side so they won't be stretched on a widescreen monitor.
+Alternative: If you prefer a more "pure vanilla" look, there's a mod called [Really Unstretched Splash Screens](https://www.dropbox.com/s/hc5765qqwjc21yf/Really%20Unstretched%20Splash%20Screens.7z?dl=0), which is just the vanilla splash screens (plus a few cut ones) with black bars on the side so they won't be stretched on a widescreen monitor.
 It also includes an unstretched version of the vanilla main menu texture.

 ## [Crosshair Pack II](http://mw.modhistory.com/download-56-1312)